What are Alkenes?

 Alkenes are relatively stable compounds, but are more reactive than alkanes, due to the carbon-carbon π-bond reactivity.
 Most alkene reactions involve adding to this ÿ bond, forming new single bonds.
 In alkenes such as ethene, the carbon-carbon double bond reacts with concentrated sulphuric acid

 Why are alkanes called paraffins?

-Paraffins is a meaning to the Latin word.
-Alkanes are called paraffins because they are very affin with a general reagent.
+Paraffins is a Latin word.
+Alkanes are called paraffins because they have a very low affinity with a general reagent.
 Or put it another way, alkanes are toxic compounds.
 It is under drastic conditions that they undergo reactions.